 Saint Joseph's Eve

-San Remo Song Festival, Festival della canzone Italiana, is a huge five-night competition amongst Italian singers.
+Held in San Remo, the San Remo Song Festival, Festival della canzone Italiana, is a huge five-night competition amongst Italian singers.
 Started in 1950, the San Remo Song Festival has made many Italian singers and songs famous.
 The song festival is currently held in mid-February rather than in March as it was in the past.

 Olive and Bruschetta Festival